 Blue Lights Brigade

 The Blue Lights Brigade is an excellent opportunity for retired emergency services staff to become Community Volunteers across the Humber region.
 The scheme is managed by retired Police Inspector Steven Lynn at Voluntary Action North East Lincolnshire (VANEL) - more details HERE

 Independent Custody Visitors

-The purpose of the Independent Custody Visiting Scheme's is to make unannounced visits on police custody suites to check on the welfare of those who are being detained.
-Acceptable conditions for detainees to be held in are outlined in the Police and Criminal Evidence Act (Code C), all custody suites should conform to these guidelines.
-If you would like to know more about the Scheme or are interested in becoming a Scheme volunteer please access the information in the links below.
+The purpose of Independent Custody Visiting schemes is to make unannounced visits on police custody suites to check on the welfare of those who are being detained.
+Acceptable conditions for detainees to be held in are outlined in the Police and Criminal Evidence Act, all custody suites should conform to these guidelines.
+If you would like to know more about the scheme or are interested in becoming a custody visitor CLICK HERE to find out more.